 The funding fee is 3.3 %.
 But with a 5% down payment, the funding fee drops to 1.5%.

 How important is my credit score to the VA?

 The VA does not emphasize credit scores as much as conventional lenders.
 However, it does looks for clear credit history in the borrower’s previous 12 months.

 Can a family member use their grandparent’s or parent’s eligibility to qualify for a VA loan?

-No, only a veteran or the surviving spouse of a veteran killed during active duty is eligible for VA loan benefits.
-Active duty servicemembers also are eligible if the home they are purchasing will be a permanent residence and they are within 60 days of moving in.
+No, only a veteran or the surviving spouse of a veteran killed during active duty are eligible for VA loan benefits.
+Active-duty servicemembers also are eligible if the home they are purchasing will be a permanent residence and they are within 60 days of moving in.

 Can I use a co-borrower to help get approval?

 VA guidelines only allow a spouse as a co-borrower.
 However, many VA-approved lenders offer conventional financing, which may be more suitable if a co-borrower other than a spouse is needed to secure a loan.

 May my spouse co-sign so that I can get a larger VA loan?